WHAT WE GROW, AND WHY

 In this way, the meat our customers consume nourishes all levels of life; the soil and vegetation on the land, the health of the flock, and the health of the person eating it.

-Each year, our first crop is the sweet sap from our 1-acre of maple trees that we tap and boil down on a wood-fired evaporator as has been done for hundreds of years.
+Each year, our first crop is the sweet sap from our maple trees that we tap and boil down on a wood-fired evaporator as has been done for hundreds of years.

 Join us for our annual celebration of Maple Weekend along with members of the New York Maple Producers Association the second weekend in March for tours, tastings, music, and a local farm and craft market.